1z-z1/Bridge-Pi/README.md

 11. Before we get too far ahead of ourselves, we should setup the wlan0 connection that we plan on using.
 If you have already setup your wireless connection then you can skip ahead to step 13.
     - Otherwise open up the wpa_supplicant file by running the following command:
       - `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`
+    - I prefer to use `vim` and `tmux` in my terminals but use what you are comfortable with.
+    - `nano` is installed by default so that we will stick with that as an example.
 ---
 12. Within this file add the following, making sure you replace the ssid with the name of the network you want to connect to and replace the psk value with the password for that network.
     - ```